elastic/kibana/x-pack/test/monitoring_api_integration/README.md

 patterns.
 So we are always running the metricbeat tests against the latest version of the mappings.
-We could have a similar approach for packages, for example by installing the latest packages versions from public EPR before the test suites.
+We could have a similar approach for packages, for example by installing the latest packages versions from public EPR before the test suites run, instead of using pinned versions.
 Besides the questionable reliance on remote services for running tests, this is also dangerous given that packages are released in a continuous model.
 This means that whenever the test suite would execute against the latest version of packages it would be too late, as in already available to users.

 ### Validating a new package version
 - Get the locally built package from `<integrations-repos>/build/packages/<package>-<version>.zip`; or